a-little-srdjan/grapher/README.md

 1. [GraphML](http://graphml.graphdrawing.org/) specification
 2. [Prolog](https://en.wikipedia.org/wiki/Prolog) program.

-The GraphML spec can be examined by [yEd](http://www.yworks.com/products/yed).
-We can apply different grouping algorithms to find package clusters and outliers.
-This can help confirm/refute different hypothesis that we may have about our code base.
+The GraphML spec can be examined in [yEd](http://www.yworks.com/products/yed).
+We can then apply standard community unfoldings and centrality analysis to find package clusters and outliers.
+This can help confirm/refute what we think we know about a given codebase.
-For example, the lack of distinct clusters indicates a code base with no structure and layering, a high number of outliers may indicate a need to combine different packages, etc. We can also look at two centrality measures: _edge_ and _betweeness_, to find influential nodes and confirm whether the code base should in fact have super nodes.
+For example, the lack of distinct communities indicates no structure and layering, an outlier node with a very high inbetweens centrality indicates a package that hides a number of packages from other ones.

 The Prolog program contains the declarative specification of the package dependencies, and the directory structure.
-We can then verify in an _automated_ way whether the logical separation of packages within different layers (such as _endpoints_, _services_, _frameworks_, etc) is broken with the respect to the dependency structure.
-Clearly, this analysis only applies if the code base has some logical groupings amongst packages, and the code is not allowed to flow from _high_ packages
+We can then verify in an _automated_ way whether the logical separation of packages within different layers (such as _endpoints_, _services_, _frameworks_, etc) is consistent given a desired dependency structure.
-(e.g. endpoints) to _low_ packages (e.g. crypto).

 Note, I use [Swi-Prolog](http://www.swi-prolog.org/) (an easy-to-install Prolog interpreter) to run constraints checks.